 This one might be obvious, because you’re taking only carry-on, which means you have to comply to airline regulations for how much of a liquid you are allowed to bring on the plane – which is usually 3.4 ounces (100ml) per container; packed in a clear plastic zip-top bag.
 So I bought a miniature makeup remove, miniature mouthwash, contact lens solution and toothpaste – and that’s about it.
 I knew I wouldn’t need to bring shampoo, shower gel, etc. – because:

 You can buy everything you need in almost any place in the world!
 Unless you have a special brand you use, shampoo brands like Pantene, Herbal Essences, Garnier Fructis or Head & Shoulders can be found in most countries, and things like toothpaste and mouthwash are needed elsewhere just as much as they’re in your home country.
 Other products for daily needs such as contact lenses solution, condoms or female hygiene products are widely available – I have yet to go to a place where I can’t find the things I need.
 And as Rick Steves, a huge advocate on traveling with carry-on only, puts it in his article on traveling light: if millions of people can exist without a certain thing in the place you’re visiting, then you can, too.

 While it might seem hard to pack less than usual (especially for chronic overpackers like me!) – it is definitely possible.
 And if you think you might want to pick up some souvenirs in your destination, you can pack a foldable duffel bag – that way you can still check a bag on the way back if you really need to.

 Are you a light traveler or an overpacker?
-Any tips to add for trips with only carry-on?
+Any tips to add for traveling with carry-on only?
 Share in the comments below!